Hami Garden

 Larry has designed the landscaping: it will include a permanent area of drought-tolerant Mediterranean and California native plants and two seasonal planting beds for the use of the Hamilton High student body and various departments.

-Blog page editor: Elisa Leonelli-SORO Green Team, Reynier Village Board
+Blog page editor: Elisa Leonelli-SORO Green Team + RVNA Board-Communications

 5 responses to this post.